pmk1c/react-connected-reducers/README.md

 This example shows that `useConnectedReducer` works almost exactly like `useReducer`, with two differences:

 1. `useConnectedReducer` takes three arguments instead of two.
-The first one is the namespace.
-This can either be a `string` or a `string[]`.
+The first one is the namespace, which is just a string.
 This namespace has to be unique through your whole application.

 1. We wrapped all elements in a `ConnectedProvider`.
 This component provides the state for all of our namespaces.
 Components using connected reducers need to be ancestors (not direct children) of a `ConnectedProvider`.
 To debug the state of your namespaces you can find them in this component i.e. using React Dev Tools.